Meatloaf – THE Recipe

 - Preheat oven to 350

-- Whisk together the breadcrumbs, dried parsley, salt, pepper and smoked paprika
+- Whisk together the breadcrumbs, dried parsley, salt, black pepper and smoked paprika

 - In a separate bowl beat the egg and extra yolk lightly and whisk in the milk, worcestershire sauce, 3 TBL ketchup and micro-planed garlic